 - Genetic predisposition.

 - The plague .

-- Inflammatory processes, localized in the field of vision.
+- Inflammatory processes localized in the field of organs of vision.

-It should be emphasized that keratitis can be infectious or invasive.
-Depending on the type of disease, its occurrence can be provoked by specific viruses, adenoviruses, bacteria, pathogenic fungi - actinomycetes or special filamentous parasites-tantazias.
+It should be emphasized that keratitis may be infectious or invasive in nature.
+Depending on the type of the disease, its occurrence may be triggered by specific viruses, adenoviruses, bacteria, pathogenic fungi — actinomycetes, or special filamentous parasites — teliasiasis.

 Symptoms of canine keratitis